 Within the extensive grounds that surround Leeds Castle in Kent, stands a relatively modern maze.
 It is a puzzle of topiary and pathways to be solved by the wandering visitor.
 At the centre of the maze can be found both an underground grotto and a viewing platform.
 From the vantage point of the latter, you can see the circular patterns of the maze contained within a square.
 Observing the bobbing heads of others undergoing the challenge, the route to the grotto reveals itself.
 Instructions are shouted by those in the know – who have completed the journey – to those lost in the maze’s cul-de-sacs, as well as to those pressed for time and in a rush to reach the centre.
 The secrets, once discerned, are shared.
 Friends and family are called to the I at the centre of the web.

 Jorge Luis Borges continued the modernist agenda with tales of literary detection and creation, dreams and maps.
-In essence, his short stories revolve around the motifs of all time as one time, all space as one space, all people as one person.
+In essence, his short stories revolve around the motifs of all time as one time, all places as one place, all people as one person.
 His influence on fellow Latin American authors was immense.
-So too, as Gerald Martin documents in Journeys Through the Labyrinth, was that of Joyce’s Ulysses on a group of writers drawn to postmodern practices and the sub-genre of Magical Realism.
+So too, as Gerald Martin documents in Journeys Through the Labyrinth, was that of Joyce’s Ulysses on a group of writers drawn to postmodern practices and the sub-genre of magical realism.
 Authors like Carlos Fuentes, Mario Vargas Llosa, Julio Cortázar and Gabriel García Márquez self-consciously produced examples of the novel-as-labyrinth.

 Running in parallel with the modernist writers and their postmodern followers were the hardboiled authors and noir filmmakers.
 In their works, the city-as-labyrinth forms the backdrop to feats of detection and sense-making.
 Invariably, echoing Oedipus (another figure from Antiquity with a Tiresian connection), the hardboiled figures of detection found themselves implicit in the mysteries they unravelled, from Dashiell Hammett’s Continental Op to the protagonist of Memento.
 Journeying to the labyrinth’s centre, it was themselves they found waiting there.
 Another I ensnared in the web’s strands.